 The Arab word caliph or khalifah) means “successor”.
-This refers to the fact that, after the death of Muhammad, the rulers of the Islamic community were the “successors of the prophet”.
-They presided over dramatic conquests which brought into being a vast empire.
-This empire is known to history as the Caliphate; during it, a distinctly Islamic civilization emerged in the Middle East, North Africa and beyond.
+This refers to the fact that, after the death of Muhammad, the rulers of the Islamic community were the “successors of the Prophet”.
+They presided over dramatic conquests which brought into being one of the largest empires seen in world history.
+It was centered on the Middle East.
+This empire is known to history as the Caliphate, and under it, a distinctly Islamic civilization emerged in the Middle East, North Africa and beyond.

 Common calligraphic representation of Muhammad’s name

 Throughout Islamic history various other Muslim rulers have claimed the title of caliph, but it is the original Caliphate of the first centuries of Islamic history which will be the subject of this article.

 The prophet Muhammed had selected the city of Medina as his capital, and it was here that he died.
 It was here too that the leaders of the Muslim community elected as his successor (caliph) Abu Bakr, Muhammad’s father-in-law and one of his leading lieutenants.